hbctraining/variant_analysis/lessons/variant_filtering.md

 <details>
   <summary><b>Click here to see how to download and format the LCR BED file</b></summary>
 <h3>Downloading and Unpacking BED with LCRs</h3>
-The BED file (explained below) containing the LCRs for GRCh38 can be directly downloaded from this link:
+The BED file (explained below) containing the LCRs for GRCh38 can be directly downloaded.
+However, we have already done this and formatted the BED file appropriately.
+If you are interested in this process, the steps are outlined below:

 <pre>
-# YOU DON"T NEED TO DO THIS
+# YOU DON'T NEED TO DO THIS
 cd ~/variant_calling/
 mkdir reference
 cd reference